 Every building is designed for a specific use and has to meet Building Code requirements that ensure it will be safe, healthy and durable when used in the way it was designed.
 If that use changes, the building may need to be altered to support the new use.

 To determine if the building is a change of use, refer to Sections 5, 6 and Schedule 2 of Building Regulations 2005 (Specified Systems, Change the Use, and Earthquake-prone Buildings) for use of all or parts of the building, on the New Zealand Legislation website.

 Find out more

-More information regarding change of use can be found on the MBIE website.
+More information regarding change, including examples, of use can be found on the MBIE website.

 Please provide as much detail as you can, so we can fix any issues you are having.

 Thank you for your feedback, it helps us design a better website for you.